dart-lang/test/pkgs/test/README.md

 path/to/test.dart`, but this doesn't load the full test runner and will be missing some features.

-The test runner considers any file that ends with `_test.dart` to be a test file.
-If you don't pass any paths, it will run all the test files in your `test/` directory, making it easy to test your entire application at once.
+The test runner accepts one or more path arguments.
+If there are no path arguments the runner defaults to running tests under the `test/` directory.
+When running for `test/` or any other directory, the runner will recursively search the directory for files that match the test name pattern `*_test.dart`.
+The pattern can be overridden in `dart_test.yaml`.
+When a path argument is a file instead of a directory it will be run as a test, regardless of the file name.
+Arguments which use shell globbing should avoid including non-test files in the path argument.

 You can select specific tests cases to run by name using `dart test -n "test name"`.
 The string is interpreted as a regular expression, and only tests whose